wakaspar/freegoldwatch/README.md

 $ rails s
 ```

-open your browser to localhost:3000
+Open your browser to localhost:3000

 ## Usage